 1. Getting Included in the Indexes of Search Engines

-Once you have the key aspects of getting your site content together and published, the next step is to get search engines to index your site.
 There are two approaches to this, the first is to submit your website to search engines in order to have them create an index of the content available to them.
-The second can take a bit longer but receives more natural indexing that can better impact ranking in the long term.
+The second approach takes a bit longer but receives more natural indexing that will impact rankings in the long term.
 It's recommended to follow both steps if able.

 Option 1 - Submitting Your Website to Search Engines